-My answer: Hell if I know.
+What do I think?
+Hell if I know.

-My degree of confidence: I am absolutely positive that I have no idea.
+How confident am I?
+I am absolutely positive that I have no idea.
 I have written an entire dissertation explaining that I have no idea what the solution to the measurement problem is.
 Well, ok, it did a little bit more than that, but it did that, too.

 9. Does life have any fundamental meaning?

-My degree of confidence: All but certain.
+How confident am I?
+All but certain.
 I am not even sure I understand how it could have fundamental meaning.

 10. Do people have free will?